so-w-on/so-w-on.github.io/_posts/2023-11-30-Return Oriented Programming.md

 $ ROPgadget --binary bin_file | grep keyword
 ```

-# Case-By-Case ROP Use Cases
-The following will be use cases of ROP depending on the protections that the binary has:

-## ASLR with no NX:

 # Exploit outline
 The payload used in executing a ROP exploit is constructed as follows:

-## For a 32-bit binary file:

-## For a 64-bit binary file: